brunojuliao/chat-experience/README.md

 - Open cmd.exe
   - Run: setx mixer_token [telegram token]
   - Run: setx telegram_token [telegram token]
+  - Run: setx telegram_username [telegram username]

 - Optional steps still in cmd.exe
   - Run: set mixer_token [mixer token]
   - Run: set telegram_token [telegram token]
+  - Run: set telegram_username [telegram username]

 __Why the set commands seems duplicated?__

 _The "set" command will set the env var for the current session only.
 The "setx" command will set the env var system wide.
 You can run only setx though.
-The "set" suggestions is in the case of you using that same session to run the program_
+The "set" suggestions is in the case of you using that same session to run the program._

 __Cool.
 Although, I'm not a programmer.
 How can I run it?__

 _In this case you can download a compiled version [here](http://tiny.cc/d24bkz) (right-click and ask to open in new tab).
 You can't scape the cmd.exe steps though.
-Those are important_
+Those are important._

+__Will anyone in Telegram be able to use "my bot"?
+I mean, read my channel's chat history and also send messages?__

+_No.
+It was built to answer commands only from the configured "telegram_username".
+Everyone else will be able to find your bot and send messages to it, but they will get as reply "Private bot"._